MaryKenneth/XAI_humour_styles/README.md

 - lime_features: Top contributing features from LIME analysis
 - error_analysis: Misclassification details (where applicable)

+## Requirements

+Python 3.7+
+pandas
+matplotlib
+PIL (Python Imaging Library)

+## Citation
+If you use this dataset in your research, please cite:
+@inproceedings{kenneth2024explaining,
+  title={Explaining Humour Style Classifications: An XAI Approach to Understanding Computational Humour Analysis}, author={Kenneth, Mary Ogbuka and Khosmood, Foaad and Edalat, Abbas}, booktitle={Journal of Data Mining and Digital Humanities}, year={2024}
+}

+## License
+This dataset is released under MIT License.You can read more about it at https://opensource.org/license/MIT.

 ## Usage

 The data can be loaded and analyzed using standard Python libraries: